BirkhoffLee/Marcas-IRC-Bot/README.md

 # Contact & Join development
 Author: Birkhoff Lee, the Chief Software Engineer @ Sinta Design
-Contact: Send a email to b@irkhoff.com.
+Contact: Send a email to admin@birkhoff.me.
 If you wanna join the development, just give me a pull request with new feature or bug fixing...ANYTHING!
 And you're in.